kubernetes/test-infra/greenhouse/README.md

    <!--TODO(bentheelder): make this easier to consume by other users?-->
    - NOTE: other uses will likely need to tweak this step to their needs

+Optional Setup:
+- tweak `metrics-service.yaml` and point prometheus at this service to collect metrics